mebauer/nfip-datasets/README.md

     fetch_nfip_data(dataset, fips, outpath)
 ```

-Refer to the full function inside the [download-examples](https://github.com/mebauer/nfip-datasets/blob/main/download-examples.ipynb) notebook.
+🔧 Refer to the full function inside the [download-examples](https://github.com/mebauer/nfip-datasets/blob/main/download-examples.ipynb) notebook.
 Note: We download data as Parquet files for performance.
 With DuckDB, these can easily be converted to CSV.
 Please refer to the [parquet-to-csv](https://github.com/mebauer/nfip-datasets/blob/main/parquet-to-csv.ipynb) notebook.

+🗺️ If you're interested in analyzing data at the national scale, check out my project, [Analyzing FEMA's National Flood Insurance Program (NFIP) Data With DuckDB](https://github.com/mebauer/duckdb-fema-nfip).
+That example demonstrates how to download the full dataset as a Parquet file and efficiently query it using DuckDB.

 # 📂 Available Datasets
 - [FIMA NFIP Redacted Claims - v2](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2)